clongmor/Computerv1/README.md

 discriminant > 0 = 2 distinct real roots
 discriminant = 0 = 1 double root
 discriminant < 0 = no real roots

+output is 0.0 when a = 0 and c = 0. can hard code i guess.